marc-invalid/chipwhisperer-marc/README.md

 chipwhisperer-marc
 ==================

-This is my version of ChipWhisperer (git://git.assembla.com/chipwhisperer.git)
+This is my version of ChipWhisperer (git://git.assembla.com/chipwhisperer.git).

-You're looking at the first drop of several, please be patient and give me some time for cleaning up.
+You're looking at the second drop of several, please be patient and give me some time for cleaning up.